 With a compressed air circuit breaker, a stream of compressed air is concentrated on the already opened contacts of the breakers, and this puts out the large arc caused by the breaker.
 Another type of breaker is the one that relies on magnetic blowout coils.
 Here, a strong magnetic field is created at the open contacts of the breaker and this helps prevent large arcs.

 Being aware of how the electricity we enjoy in our homes is distributed is important because it is only then that we can use it in the right way.
 You cannot properly use something that you do not understand and this is why the discussion above was critical.
 You should always reach out to a certified and licensed electrician in case of electrical faults in your home.
 You should never try to fix electrical faults on your own since one small mistake could lead to serious issues like electrical fires, which could end up being detrimental.
-Besides, relying on electricians for all your electrical needs is one of the many ways to maintain your equipment for long-term service.
+Relying on experienced and licensed electricians for all your electrical needs is one of the many ways to maintain your equipment for long-term service.